Théodore Tallent

 PhD Candidate

-Théodore Tallent is a PhD student at the Center for European Studies and Comparative Politics (CEE) at Sciences Po since September 2022.
-He previously studied at Sciences Po, as both an undergraduate and postgraduate student at the School of Public Affairs (MA in European Affairs), with an exchange year (2017-2018) at the Stern School of Business, New York University.
-In 2021-2022, he completed a MPhil in Environmental Policy at the University of Cambridge.
-Since February 2023, Theodore is also a Visiting Researcher affiliated with the Cambridge Centre for Environment, Energy and Natural Resource Governance (C-EENRG), a research centre within the University of Cambridge specialising in the governance of environmental transitions.
+Théodore Tallent is a PhD student at the Center for European Studies and Comparative Politics (CEE) at Sciences Po since September 2022 and a teacher in political science.
+He previously studied at Sciences Po, as both an undergraduate and postgraduate student at the School of Public Affairs (MA in European Affairs).
+He also studied a year at the New York University and completed a second master's degree (MPhil in Environmental Policy) at the University. of Cambridge.
+Théodore is also an affiliated researcher at the Cambridge Center for Environment, Energy and Natural Resource Governance (C-EENRG), a research center within the University of Cambridge specializing in the governance of environmental transitions.
+From January to March 2024, he was a visiting researcher at the London School of Economics (LSE).

-He is a member of Social-Ecological Transitions (SET).
-A research initiative, supported by Sciences Po, on the interaction between social and ecological issues in the context of just transition.
+Théodore is also a member of Social-Ecological Transitions (SET), a research initiative, supported by Sciences Po, on the interaction between social and ecological issues in the context of the just transition.
+He also co-created and co-leads a doctoral network on the study of rural worlds in the social sciences.

 Research work